 On the concert platform Ricardo has sung Verdi’s Requiem, Beethoven’s Missa Solemnis, Mozart’s Requiem, St. John Passion, Mendelssohn’s Magnificat, Handel’s Messiah, Haydn’s The Creation, and the Romeo et Juliette of Berlioz with such orchestras as New Mexico Symphony, Puerto Rico Symphony and the Santa Fe Symphony.
 He has also appeared with the acclaimed Opera Orchestra of New York as Jacopo Loredano in I due Foscari conducted by Eve Queler.
 Lugo made his New York Recital Debut on February 2006 at the Liederkranz Foundation.

 Other notable roles include Sparafucile in Rigoletto, Geronte in Manon Lescaut, Roucher and Dumas in Andrea Chenier, and Ramfis in Aida.
-Ricardo was featured as Jose Tripaldi in the acclaimed production of Osvaldo Golijov’s Ainadamar, directed by Peter Sellars, during Lincoln Center’s Festival entitled “The Passion of Osvaldo Golijov”.
+Mr. Lugo was featured as Jose Tripaldi in the acclaimed production of Osvaldo Golijov’s Ainadamar, directed by Peter Sellars, during Lincoln Center’s Festival entitled “The Passion of Osvaldo Golijov”.